-Once the testing portion of you appointment is complete, your audiologist will discuss the results with you, as well as your options for treatment, hearing aids, or hearing protection, as required.
+Once the testing portion of you appointment is complete, your Hearing Instrument Specialist will discuss the results with you, as well as your options for treatment, hearing aids, or hearing protection, as required.

-During your fitting at Thousand Islands Hearing, your audiologist will discuss your hearing aid options with you, and help you settle on the best type of aid for your comfort, daily hearing environments, and budget.
+During your fitting at Thousand Islands Hearing, your Hearing Instrument Specialist (HIS) will discuss your hearing aid options with you, and help you settle on the best type of aid for your comfort, daily hearing environments, and budget.

-Once you have settled on a hearing aid, the audiologist will carefully program it to provide the best possible hearing experience for you, in terms of volume, clarity and comfort.
+Once you have settled on a hearing aid, the HIS will carefully program it to provide the best possible hearing experience for you, in terms of volume, clarity and comfort.